 - The balance of the first mortgage is at 80 percent of fair market value (FMV) when taking into account the money required to reinstate the loan and money needed to make any repairs.

 - There are multiple loans on the property.

-To learn more about the short sale strategies I have developed in my years of successful real estate investing you can take a look at Foreclosure Investing Mastery or attend one of my live seminars.
+To learn more about the short sale strategies I have developed in my years of successful real estate investing you can start by learning about our Unlimited Funding Kit.